B.A. Cornell University, summa cum laude

 Sam’s earlier research explored how the changing gender and status of text editing work in computerizing offices during the 1970s and 1980s shaped the research field of human-computer interaction.
 This research was published in BJHS Themes.

-20th Century US history; political history; labor history; Cold War science and technology; Native American history; history of computing
+20th Century US history; political history; labor history; Native American history; Cold War science and technology; history of computing; political economy